Doctors in Schools

 - They will have to let your teacher know that you will be absent, however they do not need to tell them that you are with the doctor.

-- If you want your appointment to be completely private (for example, you do not want anyone in the school to know), you have to drop in to the clinic at recess or lunch time and speak to the nurse – Anne.
-In this case, your appointment will be scheduled for during recess or lunch time ONLY.
+- If you want your appointment to be completely private (for example, you do not want anyone in the school to know), you have to drop in to the clinic at recess and speak to the nurse – Anne.
+In this case, your appointment will be scheduled for during recess ONLY.

 Other Important things to Know!